Volunteer for Nature with Stewardship Saturdays!

 “Everyone was really friendly and I learned a lot more about specific invasive species and other techniques for getting rid of them.”

 Join us the second Saturday of the month to help the environment, be active, and explore.
 Stewardship Saturdays are open to the public and no prior experience is necessary.
 If you would like to bring a group of more than five, please let us know ahead of time so we can accommodate with appropriate staff and tools.
-Check out our 2019 calendar of events for more details.

 The work varies from season to season, but the goal is usually to remove non-native plants that are threatening the landscape.
 We will hand pull garlic mustard, dames rocket, and spotted knapweed in the spring and summer and use hand tools to cut down autumn olive and buckthorn in the fall and winter.
 Join us to learn about native and non-native plant identification, local ecosystems, and best practices for invasive plant management.